mmeerrkkaa/openrouter-kit/README.md

 7. If the user asks something unrelated to booking a taxi, politely steer the conversation back to the topic.`;

 async function chatWithTaxiBot() {
-  // Unique ID for the user session (to separate history) const userId = `taxi-user-${Date.now()}`;
+  const userId = `taxi-user-${Date.now()}`;
   console.log(`\nBot Kit: Hello!
 I'm your virtual assistant for booking a taxi.
 Where would you like to go?
 (Session ID: ${userId})`);